Elvis10ten/elvis10ten.github.io/content/posts/2022-09-09-bitcoin/index.md

 10. Once the CPU effort has been expended to make it satisfy the proof-of-work, the block cannot be changed without redoing the work.
 11. The difficulty of PoW is determined by a moving average targeting an average number of blocks per hour to compensate for increasing hardware speed and varying interest in running nodes over time.
 12. The system is secure as long as honest nodes collectively control more CPU power than any cooperating group of attacker nodes.
-13. Proof-of-work is essentially one-CPU-one-vote; compared to one-IP-address-one-vote that can be subverted by anyone able to allocate many IPs.
+13. Proof-of-work is essentially one-CPU-one-vote; compared to one-IP-address-one-vote which can be subverted by anyone able to allocate many IPs.
     > If a majority of CPU power is controlled by honest nodes, the honest chain will grow the fastest and outpace any competing chains.
 To modify a past block, an attacker would have to redo the proof-of-work of the block and all blocks after it and then catch up with and surpass the work of the honest nodes.

 ![Figure 2](assets/fig2.png)